andy-thedev/Personal-Portfolio-Website-1/README.md

-A repository for the development of a personal website, utilizing html/css + JavaScript.
+A repository for the development of a personal portfolio website, utilizing html/css + JavaScript.

 The intention of this project is to learn, and solidify front-end development, while preparing portfolio content/a portfolio presentation medium.